bentoml/yatai-chart/README.md

 There are many ways to contribute to the project:

+- If you have any feedback on the project, share it with the community in [Github Discussions](https://github.com/bentoml/BentoML/discussions) under the [BentoML repo](https://github.com/bentoml/BentoML/).
 - Report issues you're facing and "Thumbs up" on issues and feature requests that are relevant to you.
 - Investigate bugs and reviewing other developer's pull requests.
 - Contributing code or documentation to the project by submitting a Github pull request.